Apply Now Apply Now Apply Now

 Props and state are both used for data management in React, yet serve different purposes:

-• Props are passed from parent components, immutable, and read-only
+• Props are passed from parent components, are immutable, and are read-only

 • State is managed within the component, mutable, and can be updated using setState()